These make an incredible high energy trail snack or energy bar or even a meal replacement when you’re on the go. They also make an excellent dessert.

 5–Form the mixture into either balls that are about 1.5 inches diameter, or flatten to make a cookie shape.
 You may need to cool ingredients a few minutes in fridge until they are stiff enough to handle without turning to mush consistencey.

-6–Sprinkle coconut flakes OR cacao powder OR gelatin powder on the outside so it doesn’t stick to the pan or to the fingers.
+6–Sprinkle coconut flakes OR cacao powder OR gelatin powder or ground seeds and nuts on the outside so it doesn’t stick to the pan or to the fingers.

 7–Place the balls on a flat serving dish that is lined with coconut flakes to keep from sticking and put in fridge.